flagFounded: 1743 in the Netherlands, 1999 in Australia

 - They don’t accept people with a bad credit history

 - No branch access

-- Once you’ve got a home loan with them, they won’t offer you another discount
+- Once you’ve got a home loan with them, they’re unlikely to offer you a further discount

 - They’re a bad choice for construction loans

 - Self-employed borrowers who cannot prove their income

 - First home buyers with a low deposit

 - Their credit scoring is tough and you may get declined for no apparent reason